Which of the following statements are true if the Efficient Market Hypothesis holds?

 3. Q: Which of the following statements are true if the Efficient Market Hypothesis holds: “Market bubbles and crashes shouldn’t occur” or “New information is immediately reflected in asset prices”?

 A: If the Efficient Market Hypothesis holds, both statements should be true in theory.
-However, the essay examines evidence that challenges these assumptions, even when considering the Efficient Market Hypothesis.
+However, the essay examines evidence that challenges these assumptions, even considering the Efficient Market Hypothesis.